r52/quasar/docs/settings.rst

     Severity of log messages that are logged. *(default Warning)*

 cookies.txt
-    A path to a Netscape format cookies.txt file can be provided here.
+    A Netscape format cookies.txt can be pasted here.
 These cookies will be loaded by all loaded widgets.

 Save log to file
-    Whether log messages are written to a file.
+    Sets whether log messages are written to a file.

 Launch Quasar when system starts
     Launches Quasar when system starts *(Windows only)*